ALWAYS START AN ESSAY WITH AN ENGAGING INTRODUCTION

-Getting started is often the hardest part of writing an essay and it’s one of the main reasons our students are prone to leaving their writing tasks to the last possible minute.
+Getting started is often the most challenging part of writing an essay, and it’s one of the main reasons our students are prone to leaving their writing tasks to the last minute.

-But, what if we were able to give our students some tried and tested tips and strategies to help them get started?
+But what if we could give our students some tried and tested tips and strategies to show them how to start an essay?

-What if we could give them an assortment of strategies that they could pull out of their writer’s toolbox and kickstart their essays at any time?
+What if we could give them various strategies they could pull out of their writer’s toolbox and kickstart their essays at any time?

-In this article, we’ll take a look at some tried and tested methods to get your students’ writing rolling with a momentum that will take them all the way through to their essays’ conclusion.
+In this article, we’ll look at tried and tested methods and how to start essay examples to get your students’ writing rolling with momentum to take them to their essays’ conclusion.

 WHAT IS THE PURPOSE OF AN ESSAY’S INTRODUCTION?